neiltej/Spam_Email_Detector/README.md

 Among all proposed models, machine learning and deep learning algorithms have achieved better accuracy.

-We have used Natural Language Processing including stopwords removal, stemming and ascii character removal to improve the accuracy of our model.
+We have used Natural Language Processing including stopwords removal, stemming and ascii character removal to improve the accuracy of our data, before passing it on for Machine Learning and Deep Learning.